More Trump firings of senior U.S. immigration officials seen likely

 FRUSTRATIONS

-Trump has repeatedly pressed Nielsen over the past several weeks to bring back last year's controversial policy of separating migrant children from their parents, one source said.
+Trump repeatedly pressed Nielsen over recent weeks to bring back last year's controversial policy of separating migrant children from their parents, one source said.
 Trump abandoned that policy last year in the face of widespread public outrage, and it was subsequently struck down in court.

 A senior administration official, speaking on condition of anonymity, said one option may be to give migrant families a choice of staying in long-term detention together while they await a court hearing or splitting up, an idea known as "binary choice."